Recent Incidence Rates and Trends of Breast Cancer in the USA

-We can see from the above two graphs that the estimated cases of invasive breast cancer for 2016 to 2017 are much larger than that of DCIS.
+We can see from the above two graphs that the estimated cases of invasive breast cancer for 2016 to 2017 are much larger than those of DCIS.

-There are an estimated 60,290 new cases overall of DCIS compared with 231,840 new case of invasive cancer, in the US, for the year 2016.
+There are an estimated 60,290 new cases overall of DCIS compared with 231,840 new cases of invasive cancer, in the US, for the year 2016.

 That is to say that around a quarter of all new breast cancer cases will be detected at a very early stage.
 This is good news as the prognosis is excellent.